Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

-and it remains to choose $q>p$ close enough to $p$ such that $t^{q-p}<2$.
-2mm (iii) If \eqref{Mstar-tail} is not valid, then we can repeat the argument in (ii) and in particular make the choice \eqref{maxchoice} and this will lead to uniform boundedness of a $p^{th}$ moment for some $p>1$, which would imply uniform integrability of $(M_n)_{n\geq 1}$ and thus a.s. $M_\infty>0$.
+which implies the result.
 2mm (iv) The existence of negative moments follows similar steps as the proof of (ii).
 We refer to \cite{J22a} for details. \end{proof} We are now ready to provide the proof of Theorem \ref{p-mom}. \begin{proof}[Proof of Theorem \ref{p-mom}] It suffices to apply Theorem \ref{thm:martingale} for the martingale $W_n^\beta$ and, thus, it suffices to check conditions \eqref{convexity} and \eqref{Mupper}.
 For the latter we have

 and, therefore, \eqref{Mupper} is satisfied with $K=e^{\beta M}$.
 Similarly, for any $f\colon \bbR_+\to\bbR$ it holds that

 where the inequality is due to Jensen.
 Therefore, condition \eqref{convexity} is also satisfied. \end{proof} Let us now discuss the bound $p^*(\beta)\geq 1+\frac{2}{d}$ from Theorem \ref{thm:propp*}, (i).
 This follows from the asymptotic behaviour of $(W_n^\beta(x))_{x\in\bbZ^d}$ when viewed as a field indexed by the starting point $x\in\bbZ^d$ of the polymer path.
 The fact that the moments of $W_n^\beta$ are related to the correlations of the field $(W_n^\beta(x))_{x\in\bbZ^d}$ is probably not a surprise as moments capture some tail properties of $W_n^\beta(x)$ and can encode localisation and, thus, correlations.
 Still, this interplay is very interesting and warrants further investigation.